 What you need for class

 - Mirrorless, D-SLR or “Bridge” camera.
 Not sure?
-I love helping students into the right camera.
+I love helping students find the right camera.

 - Memory SD cards.